rimichaeru/Projects/README.md

 # Projects
- Compilation of Data Analysis and Machine Learning projects.
+A portfolio for Data Analysis and Machine Learning projects.